DavidGriffinMartin/Photo-Story-Board/README.md

 <h3>As a User:</h3>

-<li>As a user you will be able to create an account, login, and start posting pictures stories.
+<li>As a user you will be able to create an account, login, and start posting picture stories.
 You will be able to create new posts, edit existing posts, and delete previous posts.</li>

 <h3>Getting started:</h3>